Welcome to the online press kit for Mutual Rescue™

 Mutual Rescue™ is a national initiative created by Humane Society Silicon Valley to change the conversation around animal welfare.
 You’re not only saving animal lives when you donate to a local animal shelter, you are helping to transform the lives of people in your community for the better through life-changing human-animal relationships.

 Mutual Rescue emphasizes bringing local communities together to support both animals and humans.
-People from every community have stories to tell about how shelter animals have changed their lives for the better, and Mutual Rescue is bringing these stories to the world stage.
-The next four films highlight this impact and represent the far corners of the country, from Pittsburgh to Seattle, from Georgia to the Rocky Mountains.
+People everywhere have stories to tell about how shelter animals have changed their lives for the better, and Mutual Rescue is bringing these stories to light.
+The 2017 film series highlights this impact, from Pittsburgh to Seattle, from Georgia to the Rockies.

 Together, we are changing lives!